felnne/ramadda-haproxy-reverse-proxy-experiments/README.md

 Visiting [localhost:9001/repsitory](https://localhost:9001/repository) will create a new Ramadda installation, which will take ~10 seconds to complete.
+When you first access Ramadda you will be asked to enter the installation password, this is `password`, set by the `ramadda.install.password` property.

 You can start a shell in either container using Docker in another terminal: